worl2997/Domain_based_OD_Framework/README.md

 ![domain_list](./readme/domains.PNG)

 ##  Parser setting and run
-There are several parsers that need to be configured for downloading data, and training model
+There are several parsers that need to be configured for downloading data, and model training
+you can find out more about parser at **parser.py**

 #### [ For download domain dataset ]
 command :